 Global Corporate Income Tax Matters Policy

 Adobe’s Board of Directors oversees the management of the Company’s business, driving effective decision‐making and performance, while serving as advocates for its stockholders to protect their long‐term interests.
 Adobe’s Audit Committee serves to assist the Board in fulfilling its responsibilities to oversee management’s financial, accounting and reporting processes, the Company’s system of internal accounting and financial controls, the Company’s enterprise risk management program, and the Company’s compliance with related legal, regulatory and ethical requirements.
-The Audit Committee’s scope of responsibility includes Adobe’s global tax matters, and specifically this policy, which it approved on April 29, 2020.
+The Audit Committee’s scope of responsibility includes Adobe’s global tax matters, and specifically this policy, which is regularly reviewed and last approved on January 14, 2021.

 Adobe’s Chief Financial Officer signed this document below as an affirmation of this policy.

-- Compliance with relevant tax laws, regulations, treaties, and other guidance, herein collectively referred to as “tax rules.”
+- Monitor and comply with relevant tax laws, regulations, treaties, and other guidance, herein collectively referred to as “tax rules.”

-- In accordance with relevant law, the right payment of taxes required when due.
+- In accordance with relevant tax rules, the right payment of taxes required when due.

-- As part of our global tax strategy, Adobe does not enter into transactions that have no commercial rationale and only engages in tax planning where substantial legal authority exists.
+- As part of our global tax strategy, Adobe will not enter transactions that have no commercial rationale or economic substance and only engages in tax planning where substantial legal authority exists.
 To the extent we secure an incentive, we comply with the requirements of such incentives.

-- Implementation of a relevant arm’s‐length transfer pricing policies.
+- Implementation of relevant arm’s‐length transfer pricing policies.

-- Cooperation with tax authorities in their audit activities in respect of Adobe companies, recognizing the legitimate right of the Company to disagree with tax authorities and to uphold its position before Courts based on our interpretation of the law.
+- Cooperation with tax authorities in their audit activities in respect of Adobe companies, recognizing the legitimate right of the Company to disagree with tax authorities and to uphold its position before Courts based on our interpretation of the tax rules.

 This policy has been approved by John Murphy, Executive Vice President and Chief Financial Officer for Adobe.